 Some of the world's skinniest homes went up out of spite, like a 7-foot-wide house in Virginia built by a 17th century homeowner who wanted to keep his neighbors from using the alley near his property.
 Others, like London's "Gap House," were built by curious architects who wanted to take on a challenging space.
 Then there's Keret House in Warsaw, Poland, which was constructed as a sober reminder of the tragedies that took place there during World War II and a symbol of how the area has moved forward.

 Regardless of why a thin home was constructed, its inhabitants are forced to invent creative strategies for accomplishing day-to-day tasks -- and avoiding claustrophobia.
-John West, who lives in the skinniest home in Washington, D.C., cultivates extended outdoor spaces.
-George Gund IV, who lives in New York's narrowest abode, uses existing architectural quirks (like a trapdoor leading to the basement) to make life a little easier.

 Here are nine homes that challenge how much space people really need to live.

 This four-story, 964-square-foot building at 44 Hull Street is the skinniest house in Boston.
 The property gets narrower from front to back, with a width that varies slightly between about 9 and 10 feet and floors separating the rooms rather than doors.

 A few different legends explain why the historic home was originally constructed -- and why in such a weird spot.
 One story says it was built by a Tory (someone who remained loyal to Britain) who wanted to obstruct his patriot neighbor's view.
 Another story says it was built by a Civil War soldier who came home, found out his brothers had built on the land he had inherited and wanted to block their views out of spite.

 75 ½ Bedford Street – New York, New York